 There are also the gray cabbage variety, Brevicoryne brassicae, white and fuzzy Eriosomatinae, and the one I usually find here in the Northeast, the green peach, aka peach-potato type, Myzus persica.

 And let’s not forget the root aphid, especially the pesky lettuce root variety, Pemphigus bursarius.

 As you can see, this is a vast genus of insects.
 It contains some species that eat one type of plant and others that eat a variety, including vegetables, ornamentals, and trees.

 Armed and Ready

 Aphid eggs can winter over and hatch out as winged females in the spring.
-And here’s a final aphid fact from Encyclopedia Britannica: offspring born during the summer months don’t hatch from eggs.
+Offspring born during the summer months don’t hatch from eggs.
 They are born live, ready to devour their plant hosts.